Iwasawa theory for weighted graphs: Preliminaries

 Here $\bigotimes$ is the Kronecker product of matrices and $\bm{I}_{2ld_{\rho}}$ is the $2ld_{\rho}\times2ld_{\rho}$ identity matrix.
 In particular, for the trivial representation $1_{\rm{rep}}$ of $G$ and the trivial voltage assignment $1_{\rm{vol}}:\E(X^{\alpha})\to G$, we denote $L(X,t,1_{\rm{rep}},1_{\rm{vol}})$ by $\zeta(X,t)$ and call it a \emph{zeta function} of $X$.
 Note that the constant term of the formal power series $\det\left(\bm{I}_{2ld_{\rho}}-t\sum_{\sigma\in G}(\bm{B}_{\sigma}-\bm{C}_{\sigma})\bigotimes \rho(\sigma)\right)$ is $1$, which implies it is invertible in $\bar{\Q}_p\llbracket t\rrbracket$. \end{defi} Now, we observe some properties of Mizuno--Sato $L$-functions, which play crucial roles in our proofs. \begin{thm}[{\cite[Corollary 1]{Sat07}} with $\mathbb{C}$ replaced by $\bar{\Q}_p$] Under the same setting as Definition \ref{def:Sato'L}, we have

-where $\rho$ runs over all inequivalent irreducible representations of $G$. \end{thm} Mizuno--Sato $L$-functions satisfy the three-term determinant formula as well. \begin{thm}[Three-term determinant formula, {\cite[Theorem 6]{Sat07}} with $\mathbb{C}$ replaced by $\bar{\Q}_p$] Under the same setting as Definition \ref{def:Sato'L}, we have
+where $\rho$ runs over all isomorphism classes of irreducible representations of $G$. \end{thm} Mizuno--Sato $L$-functions satisfy the three-term determinant formula as well. \begin{thm}[Three-term determinant formula, {\cite[Theorem 6]{Sat07}} with $\mathbb{C}$ replaced by $\bar{\Q}_p$] Under the same setting as Definition \ref{def:Sato'L}, we have

 where $\bm{D}^W(X):=(d_{ij}^W)_{ij}$ with

 and, for $\sigma\in G$, $\bm{W}(\sigma)=\bm{W}_{\alpha}(\sigma):=(w_{ij}^{(\sigma)})_{ij}$ with

 \end{thm} Note that we have $\bm{W}(X)=\sum_{\sigma\in G}\bm{W}(\sigma)$.